rydmike/squircle_study/README.md

 See [CHANGELOG](https://github.com/rydmike/squircle_study/blob/master/CHANGELOG.md) for a list of updates to this study and Flutter squircle demo app.

-To run and build this demo you must use Flutter `Channel master, 3.31.0-1.0.pre.445` or later.
+To run and build this demo you must use Flutter `Channel stable, 3.32.0` or later.

 A web version of the latest Squircle Study companion app can be found here https://rydmike.com/squircle/latest.